-6 Reasons Why Your Dog Loves to Sunbathe + 3 Cute Tips
+6 Reasons Why Your Dog Loves to Sunbathe + 5 Sun Tips

-Ah, the sun.
-It can turn even the most active dogs into baking couch potatoes.
+You’ve probably noticed how the sun can turn even the most active dogs into baking couch potatoes.

 Tan chihuahua wearing red sunglasses and a red collar sunbathing in a park next to a yellow rubber duck